Events in Croatia

 December

-Dates vary yearly Zagreb city center
+Dates vary yearly Ban Jelačić Square and Upper Town, Zagreb

 Free market